Doris Leuthard was the President of Switzerland in 2010 and 2017.

-In 2009, Leuthard was elected Vice President of the Swiss Confederation assuring her election as president for the calendar year 2010.
-Following a reshuffle of portfolios after the by-election of two new councilors in 2010, Leuthard replaced outgoing Moritz Leuenberger at the head of the Federal Department of Environment, Transport, Energy and Communications.
-In her capacity as minister, she was appointed by United Nations Secretary General António Guterres in 2018 to the High-level Panel on Digital Cooperation, co-chaired by Melinda Gates and Jack Ma.
+In 2009, Ms Leuthard was elected Vice President of the Swiss Confederation assuring her election as president for the calendar year 2010.
+Following a reshuffle of portfolios after the by-election of two new councillors in 2010, Leuthard replaced outgoing Moritz Leuenberger at the head of the Federal Department of Environment, Transport, Energy and Communications.
+In her capacity as minister, she was appointed by United Nations Secretary General António Guterres in 2018 to the High-level Panel on Digital Cooperation.